John Lavington Bonython: Jean, Lady Bonython

 Four years later, on 11 December 1912, Lavington Bonython married 21-year-old Constance Jean Warren, (later Lady Bonython OBE), with whom he had three children, Warren, Katherine and Kym.
 Lavington was Mayor of Adelaide at the time, and Jean was widely referred to as "the Baby Mayoress".
-She was amazingly active and on dozens of committees too numerous to mention here.
+She was amazingly active and on dozens of committees.
+In 1924 she was helping to raise money for the South Australian Kindergarten Union with her friend Doris Anne Beeston.
 She had a major stroke in 1970, and in the period between then and her death in 1977, her son Warren wrote her biography: "I'm no lady : the reminiscences of Constance Jean, Lady Bonython, O.B.E.
 1891-1977", edited by C. Warren Bonython, Issued in progressive chapter-instalments 1976–1981.